reimagined/resolve/docs/tutorial.md

 :::tip ES, CQRS
 The reSolve framework implements the Event Sourcing (ES) and Command and Query Responsibility Segregation (CQRS) paradigms.

 - With **ES**, your application stores not a mutable state, but a chain of events that lead to this state.
-With this approach, no information is ever lost by the application and the state can always be rebuilt from the beginning of the history.
+With this technique, no information is ever lost by the application and the state can always be rebuilt from the beginning.

 - The **CQRS** paradigm requires an application to implement the write side that can only handle commands, and the read side that answers data requests.

-We recommend that your familiarize yourself with basics of event sourcing and CQRS before you start this tutorial.
+We recommend that you review the basics of event sourcing and CQRS before you start this tutorial.
 You can find a curated list of learning resources in the [FAQ](faq.md).
 :::

 ## Table of Contents